ThatOneGuyWithOver12kHoursInTerraria/FNF-Chart-Player/README.md

 **IF YOU WOULD LIKE TO REQUEST A MOD OR FEATURE SUPPORT, OR FILE A BUG REPORT, YOU CAN VIA GITHUB, EMAIL ME AT tsolr.savior@gmail.com, OR DM ME ON DISCORD johnnyjj45**
 **(yeah, I don't know how to code :sob:)**

+**The "Chart Types" folder is only there to give examples of each chart .json for each mod to copilot**

 Automated (macro) chart playback helper for Friday Night Funkin' style JSON charts.

 It can: